 The endocannabinoid system (ECS) is a complex cell-signaling system discovered by scientists in the early 1990s for research into the popular cannabinoid THC.
 Cannabinoids are substances found in marijuana.
 ECS exists and is active in your body even if you do not use cannabis.

-This research shows that health and functioning is holistic, on a biologic level.
+This research shows that health and functioning are holistic on a biological level.
 The ECS serves to provide the different systems in our bodies the means, and ability, to function properly and the space to repair or protect what needs to be repaired or protected.
 Because it touches all body systems, it is able to support and direct inter- and intra-system solutions.

 Homeostasis: Stay in the Goldilocks Zone

 In order to recognize the human endocannabinoid system, it is practical to know something about one of the most fundamental principles of biology: homeostasis.
 And also, the best means to understand homeostasis is to think of Goldilocks and also the three bears.
 The classic fairy tale shows the idea that the most effective outcome is usually somewhere between two extremes.
 We don’t want things to be so hot or so cold, but simple.

 Homeostasis is the concept that the majority of biological systems are actively regulated in order to keep conditions within a narrow framework.
 Our body does not want the temperature level to be as warm or cool, blood glucose levels to be too expensive or as good as reduced, and so on.
 Problems must be perfect for our cells to maintain optimum efficiency, and elegant mechanisms have been developed to lure them back into the Goldilocks area after they leave.